 There are also more accessible ways for individuals to show their support.
 POW is currently running a "One-Click Support" campaign.
 Information is posted at the end of this page, so please take part

-Current issues and the potential for SRA to solve them
+Current issues and the potential of SRA to solve them

-Currently, the number of tourists from overseas is visiting Hakuba at a rate exceeding that before the COVID-19 pandemic, and overtourism is occurring.
-The issue of waste in particular is a thorny problem.
+In Hakuba, the number of tourists from overseas is currently exceeding pre-pandemic levels, leading to overtourism.
+The issue of litter, in particular, is a major concern.
 Akimoto says,

-"Customers who are aiming for green ways of skiing and playing, with the awareness that we should all work together to protect this precious nature, will connect through SRA.
-I think it would be interesting to create an awareness that allows people to choose where to ski next within the green ski resorts that participate in SRA, and to create a system for people to move around."
+"Through SRA, customers who aim for green ways of skiing and playing, with the awareness of protecting this precious nature together, can connect with each other.
+It would be interesting if we could create a system that encourages people to choose where to ski next from among the green ski resorts participating in SRA, and encourages them to move between resorts."

 Customers who want to work together to achieve what we are trying to achieve with POW will realize their own sustainability together with the ski resort.
 I think that could be a shortcut to solving the current waste problem, for example.
 I was wondering if the alliance could go in that direction.
 Highly conscious customers will gather at green ski resorts and each will take sustainable initiatives.
 I hope that this kind of 'loyal customer' will grow through the alliance